Ethel Mars (artist): Career

 Mars began wearing bright makeup, dying her hair red, and living a bohemian lifestyle.
 The duo's friends included Pablo Picasso and Henri Matisse that they met at 27 rue de Fleurus, the salon of Gertrude Stein, who in 1910 portrayed Mars and Squire as "gay" in her poem Miss Furr and Miss Skeene.
 In it, Georgine Skeene refers to Squire and Helen Furr refers to Mars.
 The poem is considered to be the first one to use the word "gay", meaning homosexual, in literature.
 A "seminal contribution to LGBT Lesbian literature", in 1922, Stein's poem was printed in Vanity Fair.

-Mars and Stein helped to form the Amateur Art Study Club, now the Springfield Art Association, in Springfield during a 1909 trip to the United States.
+Mars and Squire helped to form the Amateur Art Study Club, now the Springfield Art Association, in Springfield during a 1909 trip to the United States.
 After returning to Paris, they sent works of art to the group for exhibition.